golemfactory/golem-docs/docs/Ncreators/javascript/examples/results.md

 ####  What if your commands would fail?

-When your command fails the ExeUnit (component that is responsible for running your image on remote computer and it runs your commands there) will terminate all processes and the whole task will be terminated.
+When your command fails the ExeUnit (component that is responsible for running your image on remote computer and it runs your commands there) will stop all remote processes and the whole task will be terminated.

-What will happen in such case depends on the `retryStrategy`.
-The default behaviour is to repeat the task 3 times (usually on another providers) unless the exit code of the failing command does not indicate that the reason for the failure was on a user side.
+What will happen in such case depends on the way your task is composed.
+Let's see it in examples.
-So depending on the exit code, executor will try to execute the task again or if in case of suspected user error it will accept that the tasks failed and report the results.

-Note: if you run your tasks in a for loop you need to handle yourself if you want the loop to continue in case a single task failed accordingly to your needs.

-Below you have example showing `retryStrategy` usage for a task that consists of several commands chained into a batch, (actual strategy code in example shows default behaviour, but you can modify it by providing your own implementation).
+In the below case, user's commands are chained in a batch.
+An error occures when user tries to download `output.txt` file from `/golem/output/` folder while the file was created in `golem/input` folder.
+This command with raise an error and the whole task will be stoped.
+Next command (listing the content of `/golem/` folder) will not be executed at all.

 ```js
 import { TaskExecutor } from "yajsapi";